a2stuff/a2d/res/notes/testplan.md

 * Open the Startup Options DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.
 * Open the Startup Options DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.

+## International

+* Open the Control Panels folder.
+View > by Name.
+Open International.
+Change the date format from M/D/Y to D/M/Y or vice versa.
+CLick OK.
+Verify that the entire desktop repaints, and that dates in the window are shown with the new format.
+* Open the Control Panels folder.
+View > by Name.
+Open International.
+Close without changing anything.
+Verify that only a minimal repaint happens.

 ## Calculator

 * Run Apple > Calculator.
 Drag Calculator window over a volume icon.
 Then drag calculator to the bottom of the screen so that only the title bar is visible.
 Verify that volume icon redraws properly.